sajivkumar/mathjax-angular/projects/mathjax-lib/README.md

 This plugins implements the browser version of [Mathjax v3][1] into [Angular][2]
 ## Feature

-- Dynamically load MathJax library to your web application.
+This library helps you implement the version 3 of Mathjax into any of your web application.
-- Simple typesetting using Angular directive.
-- Dynamic typesetting using expressions.

 ## Install